-In their book, Loss Coverage: Why Insurance Works Better with Some Adverse Selection, Pradip Tapadar and Guy Thomas propose an interesting point that adverse selection may not be as harmful as many actuaries believe.
+In his book, Loss Coverage: Why Insurance Works Better with Some Adverse Selection, Guy Thomas propose an interesting point that adverse selection may not be as harmful as many actuaries believe.
 They actually go further and suggest that, at least from a policy perspective, adverse selection may be a good thing.

 This is particularly relevant given the ambition of some InsurTech players to hyper select risks or price on many more factors than are traditionally used in order to gain a competitive advantage.
-Tapadar and Thomas don’t argue that it will be individual insurers’ interests to allow adverse selection, but if these companies are successful it may then have implications for policy makers.
+Thomas doesn’t argue that it will be individual insurers’ interests to allow adverse selection, but if these companies are successful it may then have implications for policy makers.

 Incidentally, there are some interesting reasons for insurers themselves (with commercial interests) to be wary of selecting too well, counterintuitive as that may seem, but more on that for another time.
 Continue reading “Book Review: Loss Coverage – Why Insurance Works Betters with Some Adverse Selection”